In conversation with Jacqui Cooper, Jenni West and Jonathan Moffett.

 That’s not something an IT trainer is equipped to provide.
 After some training on functionality, the clinical staff will then have to use their digital systems in real patient care settings, and discover the clinical context for themselves – opening them up to making mistakes.

-Mistakes in learning are never the problem; behavioural psychology tells us that’s how people learn, and learn well.
+Mistakes in learning are never the problem; behavioral psychology tells us that’s how people learn, and learn well.
 Of course, mistakes in real patient care settings can have significant negative consequences.

 Jacqui believes it’s crucial to give this clinical context in a truly retable way, as part of the training process – not after.